paleocore/paleocoreR/index.md

 ## Authentication

 Some datasets require authentication (Turkana does not).
 This R package provides a convenience function for storing your PaleoCore username and api_key for authentication.
-You can get an api key from a paleocore administrator.
+If you have a paleocore login account, you can get your api_key at [http://paleocore.org/apikey](http://paleocore.org/apikey).
+If you need to create a login account please [contact the paleocore administrators](http://paleocore.org/about).

 ```r